Vietnam.vn - Nền tảng quảng bá Việt Nam

 img_8733.jpg

 According to Ms. Hang, the rapid development of online shopping channels and modern distribution systems such as supermarkets and convenience stores has gradually changed consumers' shopping habits.
-Goods are delivered to homes, prices are transparent, while traditional markets lack innovation, leading to a gradual loss of appeal.
+Goods are delivered to their homes, prices are transparent, while traditional markets lack innovation, leading to a gradual loss of appeal.

 img_8587.jpg